successtar/cachet-manager/README.md

 	If you get "exec() command is allowed on this host.
 Nothing to worry about." as response without any error after running the php code above, the script should work perfectly for you.

-	If you get error message or warning it means you will have to modify the script before it can work for you.
+	Hence, if you get error message or warning it means you will have to modify the script before it can work for you.

 	Go to the script, change